New State Numbers Show Slide in Vacant Rent-Stabilized Apartments - NewsBreak

 New State Numbers Show Slide in Vacant Rent-Stabilized Apartments

-So far this year, landlords have registered 38,000 vacant rent-stabilized apartments with New York’s Division of Homes and Community Renewal — down from more than 60,000 in 2021 — the state housing agency says in new preliminary numbers shared exclusively with THE CITY.
+So far this year, landlords have registered 38,000 vacant rent-stabilized apartments with New York’s Division of Homes and Community Renewal — down from more than 60,000 in 2021 — according to numbers from the state housing agency shared with THE CITY.

 HCR spokesperson Brian Butry asserted that the number of empty apartments is no longer unusually high.